 Changes in the fair value of an effective derivative, which is designated as a fair value hedge, along with the gain or loss on the hedged item that is attributable to the hedged risk, are recorded as finance cost/ income.
 Changes in the fair value of an effective derivative, which is designated as a cash flow hedge, are recorded in OCI for the effective part, until the P&L is affected by the variability in cash flows of the designated hedged item.
 The ineffective part of the cash flow hedge is recognized as finance cost/income.
-If an underlying transaction has ceased to be an effective hedge accounting is discontinued prospectively which means that subsequent changes in fair value are recognized in the P&L as finance cost/income.
+If an underlying transaction has ceased to be an effective hedge or in case of early redemption of the hedged item, hedge accounting is discontinued prospectively which means that subsequent changes in fair value are recognized in the P&L as finance cost/income.
 The cumulative amount recorded in OCI is released in the P&L.